vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Usage:**

   `<transition>` serve as transition effects for **single** element/component.
-The `<transition>` does not render an extra DOM element, nor does it show up in the inspected component hierarchy.
-It simply applies the transition behavior to the wrapped content inside.
+The `<transition>` only applies the transition behavior to the wrapped content inside; it doesn't render an extra DOM element, or show up in the inspected component hierarchy.

   ```html
   <!-- simple element -->